 When William Barabino takes your case, extensive trial preparation for your case is the key to his success.
 Mr. Barabino conducts a comprehensive investigation into all the facts and laws that may affect your OUI case.
 This may include your medical history and anything that could have affected your field sobriety test results — like preexisting health conditions that affect your coordination or balance.
 He also speaks with third-party witnesses to the arrest.

 Attorney Barabino is a member of the National College of OUI Defense.
 As a member of the College he is able to stay current on the most challenging topics related to OUI law.
-In 2013, he was able to attend and complete an intensive 3-Day OUI only seminar in at Harvard University.
+In 2013, and again in 2017, he was able to attend and complete an intensive 3-Day OUI only seminar in at Harvard University.
 All dedicated to the defense of people accused of OUI-nothing else.